 Natural living is not just about food or body lotions.
 It’s about everything we get in contact with.
 One thing that’s often overlooked: our nails.
 It may seem that they’re not as sensitive as skin, but they actually are.

 You know that strong smell nail polish tends to have, the one that sometimes makes you cough or even get a little dizzy?
-The chemical fumes from inhaling it can cause damage to your kidneys, liver, and even the reproductive hormones in the long term.
+The chemical fumes from inhaling it can cause damage to your kidneys, liver, and even reproductive hormones in the long term.

 Short answer: Yes.

-It may seem like you’re not really exposing yourself to the toxic fumes found in conventional nail polish, but you are, every time you’re applying a coat of varnish.
+It may seem like you’re not really exposing yourself to the toxic fumes found in conventional nail polish, but you are—every time you’re applying a coat of varnish.
 Your nails are porous, absorbing the toxins directly into your body.
+Plus, you’re not wearing a gas mask when applying it either!

-While the practice of coloring nails goes back thousands of years to ancient China and Egypt, the first formulations were using natural ingredients such as beeswax, gelatin or henna.
+While the practice of coloring nails goes back thousands of years to ancient China and Egypt, the very early formulations contained natural ingredients such as beeswax, gelatin, or henna.
 Even the first commercial formulations, which appeared in the 1920s, were made with the likes of lavender and bergamot oil.
 Non-toxic nail polish is doable, available, and even affordable.
 If you’re worried that non-toxic brands will be hard to apply or chip quickly, guess what?
 They’re equally (if not more) long lasting and beautifully colored.

-Nail Polish Ingredients To Avoid
+Nail Polish Ingredients to Avoid

 Formaldehyde, toluene, and dibutyl phthalate are the most common toxic ingredients you will find in regular nail polish.
-These are used as an adhering agent, preservative, and chipping minimizer respectively, and they’ve all been shown to negatively impact consumers’ health.
+These are used as an adhering agent, preservative, and chipping minimizer, respectively, and they’ve all been shown to negatively impact consumers’ health.
 3-free nail polish doesn’t use these three ingredients, and here’s why:

 Other ingredients to avoid